csartoshi/bitcoin/README.md

 * Marty's Bent - by Marty Bent
 * Bitcoin Tech Talk - by Jimmy Song
 * State of the Network - by CoinMetrics
-* The Week On-chain - by GlassNode
+* The Week On-chain & Uncharted - by GlassNode
 * Bitcoin Economic Calendar - by Ledn
 * NYDIG Research